Estimating Average Causal Effects Under General Interference, with Application to a Social Network Experiment: Variance Estimators

-The term on the second line in expression \eqref{eq:ht_cov_estimator} has expected value less than or equal to the quantity in the last line of expression \eqref{eq:totals_covariance}, again via Young's inequality.
-This estimator is exactly unbiased if, for all $i \in U$, $y_i(d_l) = y_i(d_k)$, implying no effect associated with condition $l$ relative to condition $k$.
-For the case where $\pi_{ij}(d_k,d_l) = 0$ for some $i,j$ and $k,l$, we can refine the expression for the covariance given in \eqref{eq:totals_covariance} to
+\end{prop} A proof for Proposition \ref{ncov} follows from noting that the term on the second line in expression \eqref{eq:ht_cov_estimator} has expected value less than or equal to the quantity in the last line of expression \eqref{eq:totals_covariance}, again via Young's inequality.
+See \citet[Proposition 2, reproduced in the appendix below]{aronow_samii_zeropairwise} for greater detail.